crsandoval/PEP-2020/week_2/README.md

 git push origin --delete remoteBranchName
 ```

 This will delete the local and remote banch copies respectively.
+In our
+example, both `localBranchName` and `remoteBranchName` would be
+`fix-PEP-2020`.